How To Clean Battery Terminal Corrosion

 Before we discuss how to clean battery terminals, let’s identify the signs of corrosion.
 Look for the following:

-1. White or bluish-green buildup: This is the most obvious sign.
+1. White or bluish-green buildup: The most noticeable symptom.

 3. Dim headlights or electrical issues: Weak electrical systems may indicate poor battery connections.